Pathaan (film): Plot

 At the Indian Institute of Contagious Diseases, Dr. Farooqui opens up the orb to Nandini without apparently finding anything.
 Jim calls them and reveals that the orb has already spread the virus in the facility.
 Later, the facility is destroyed in a controlled blast.
 Jim provides an ultimatum to evacuate Indian soldiers out of Kashmir within 24 hours.
-Pathaan learns that the missile is situated in Afghanistan.
+He learns that the missile is situated in Afghanistan.
 After rescuing Rubai, they lure Jim's associates into a trap and attack Jim's base.
 Qadir is killed by Rubai after he activates the missile.
 Meanwhile, Rubai deactivates the missile, but finds that Raktbeej is not in the missile, but instead in a passenger-bound airplane, which is about to land in Delhi.

 Rubai informs Pathaan, who finds that Jim has the detonator.
 Luthra calls the air traffic control to prevent the plane from landing in Delhi.
 Crashing into a cabin after a long chase mid-air, Pathaan and Jim fight brutally.
-Pathaan steals the detonator, deactivates Raktbeej, and kills Jim.
-Afterward, Pathaan is reinstated and made the head of J.O.C.R., with Luthra giving him a file of soldiers who were also forced to retire but want to continue serving the country for Pathaan to mentor and train them, while Nandini is posthumously awarded with the Vir Puraskar for her bravery.
+This enrages Pathaan steals the detonator, deactivates Raktbeej, and kills Jim.
+Afterward, he is reinstated and made the head of J.O.C.R., with Luthra giving him a file of soldiers who were also forced to retire but want to continue serving the country for Pathaan to program mentor and train them, while Nandini is posthumously awarded with the Vir Puraskar for her bravery.

-During a mid-credits scene harking back to their interaction, Pathaan and Tiger are seen pondering about retiring and suggesting young agents who can replace them, but eventually decide to keep fighting the threats themselves.
-(Note: A metareference to the actors' careers as well, them forming part of the Khans of Bollywood.)
+During a mind-credits scene, harking back to their interaction, Pathaan and Tiger are brother seen pondering about retiring and suggesting young agents who can help replaces them, but eventually decided to keep fighting the threats themselves.